 Now, question yourself if you want protection against “part b excess charges exposure?”
 Are you ok with paying $20 co-payments for every visit?

-If you don’t like the sound of this, this is where you step away from the Plan N. Your solution is going to be either Plan F or G.
+If you don’t like the sound of this, this is where you step away from the Plan N. It is not the best Medicare Supplement in this review for your comfort.
+Your solution is going to be either Plan F or G.

-Just be mindful, Plan N has a considerably lower premium.
+Just be mindful, Plan N has a considerably lower premium and lower historical premium increases over time.

-Ok, this one is a bonus, but it is not for everyone.
-Depending on where you live… coastal areas, Florida, New York for example are prime areas to take a good look at the rates on the Plan F High Deductible.
-Sometimes it is a real good option, especially for those who have a good health history.
-In 2023, the “upfront deductible” you pay before supplemental benefits “kick in” is $2700.
-Key here is the massive premium savings in certain areas around the country versus top plans mentioned previously.
-Sometimes…it becomes a “no-brainer.”
+Ok, this one is a bonus, but they are not for everyone.
+Depending on where you live… coastal areas, Florida, New York are prime areas to take a good look at the rates on the Plan F High Deductible of HD-G. Sometimes these can be good options, especially for those who have a good health history and a solid rainey day fun set aside.
+In 2024, the “upfront deductible” you pay before supplemental benefits “kick in” is $2800.
+Why might a high deductible plan be attractive?
+Well, the very large premium savings that can offset the high deductible particularly over a course of years.
+The premium savings can help you “self insure” the high deductible keeping the money in your pocket versus the insurance companies coffers.
+If you have had “good health” this may be a strategy to hang onto more of your money rather than paying out to an insurance company.

 Final Thoughts On The Best Medicare Plans